bcons-open-source/bcons-php-connector/README.md

   <sub>Colored groups are exclusive to the bcons console.
 When a colored group is displayed in the devtools console, it appears as a regular group.</sub>

 - In the devtools console, a call to [clear](https://developer.mozilla.org/en-US/docs/Web/API/console/clear_static) clears the console and displays a `Console cleared` message.
 The bcons clear method accepts an optional boolean parameter; if set to false, that message is not displayed.
+You can also use the `clr` method.

 - The [debug](https://developer.mozilla.org/en-US/docs/Web/API/console/debug_static), [info](https://developer.mozilla.org/en-US/docs/Web/API/console/info_static), [dir](https://developer.mozilla.org/en-US/docs/Web/API/console/dir_static) and [dirxml](https://developer.mozilla.org/en-US/docs/Web/API/console/dirxml_static) methods are all aliases of [log](https://developer.mozilla.org/en-US/docs/Web/API/console/log_static).